MechanicalRabbit/DataKnots.jl/README.md

 accidental programmers query and analyze complex structured data.

+## Showcase

+Let's take some Chicago public data and convert it into a `DataKnot`.

+    using DataKnots, CSV

+    employee_csv_file = """
+        name,department,position,salary
+        "JEFFERY A", "POLICE", "SERGEANT", 101442
+        "NANCY A", "POLICE", "POLICE OFFICER", 80016
+        "JAMES A", "FIRE", "FIRE ENGINEER-EMT", 103350
+        "DANIEL A", "FIRE", "FIRE FIGHTER-EMT", 95484
+        "BRENDA B", "OEMC", "TRAFFIC CONTROL AIDE", 64392
+        """ |> IOBuffer |> CSV.File

+    chicago = DataKnot(:employee => employee_csv_file)

+We could then query this data to return employees with salaries greater than their department's average.

+    using Statistics: mean

+    @query chicago begin
+        employee
+        group(department)
+        keep(avg_salary => mean(employee.salary))
+        employee
+        filter(salary > avg_salary)
+    end
+    #=>
+      │ employee                                         │
+      │ name       department  position           salary │
+    ──┼──────────────────────────────────────────────────┼
+    1 │ JAMES A    FIRE        FIRE ENGINEER-EMT  103350 │
+    2 │ JEFFERY A  POLICE      SERGEANT           101442 │
+    =#

+Queries could also be constructed with pure Julia code, without using macros.
+The query above could be equivalently written:

+    using Statistics: mean

+    chicago[It.employee >>
+            Group(It.department) >>
+            Keep(:avg_salary => mean.(It.employee.salary)) >>
+            It.employee >>
+            Filter(It.salary .> It.avg_salary)]
+    #=>
+      │ employee                                         │
+      │ name       department  position           salary │
+    ──┼──────────────────────────────────────────────────┼
+    1 │ JAMES A    FIRE        FIRE ENGINEER-EMT  103350 │
+    2 │ JEFFERY A  POLICE      SERGEANT           101442 │
+    =#

+## Objectives

 DataKnots implements an algebraic query interface of [Query Combinators].
 This algebra’s elements, or queries, represent relationships among class entities and data